MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementTemplateMigratableTo.md

   - `[TemplateType <DeviceManagementTemplateType?>]`: Template type
   - `[VersionInfo <String>]`: The template's version information

-SETTINGS <IMicrosoftGraphDeviceManagementSettingInstance\[]>: Collection of all settings this template has
+SETTINGS <IMicrosoftGraphDeviceManagementSettingInstance[]>: Collection of all settings this template has
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DefinitionId <String>]`: The ID of the setting definition for this instance
   - `[ValueJson <String>]`: JSON representation of the value

-## RELATED LINKS

 ## RELATED LINKS